cttimm/apollo/README.md

 [4.509975583053128, -0.2146852718512037, 0.008550522019067992, -0.018841539009557356, 0.07093585133377683, -0.00747917806470218, -7.143313232355583e-05]

 ```
 In this case there are two matches used as examples.
 [Match 1](https://www.dotabuff.com/matches/2391623428), [Match 2](https://www.dotabuff.com/matches/2488562753).
-The player in question is named 'nuII' and the hero being played is alchemist.
+The player in question is named 'nuII' and the hero being played is [Alchemist](http://www.dota2.com/hero/Alchemist/).
 The interesting part is the weight calculation.
 It can be seen that alchemist's performance is heavily defined by only one statistic: GPM, which makes sense for that hero given his skillset (converting monsters into gold).
-Compared to a more aggressive hero, like Phantom Assassin (taken from the sample_pa output):
+Compared to a more aggressive hero, like [Phantom Assassin](http://www.dota2.com/hero/Phantom_Assassin/) (taken from the sample_pa output):
 ```
 Rate of change per statistic:
 [10.777856875835974, 8.026376140509656, 27.65054499255308, 16.355673577971928, 32.0575120825381, 0.7049641272227279, 2.945771511467328]